yuto1115/tp/docs/UserGuide.md

 Tip: A person can have any number of tags (including 0)<br>
 </box>
 <box type="warning" seamless>
-Warning: Writing tag [INDEX] t/ will clear all tags
+Warning: An empty tag t/ will clear all tags
 </box>

-Format: `tag [INDEX] t/[TAG]…`
+Format: `tag [ID] t/[TAG]…`

-Restrictions:
-* Modifies the entry at the specified `ID`.
-The index refers to the index number shown in the displayed person list.
+**Restrictions:**
-The index **must be a positive integer** 1, 2, 3, …
+* The ID **must be a positive integer** 1, 2, 3, …
 * Tag `TAG` must be an alphanumeric input.
-For example `bus123` is a valid input but `yellow bus` is not.
+For example `bus123` is a valid input but `yellow bus`, which contains a space—a non-alphanumeric character—is not.

+**Explanations:**
+* This command allows you to modify the entry at the specified `ID`.
+The ID refers to the index number shown in the displayed person list.
-* Tag `TAG` must be unique to the tag list, case-insensitive.
-When adding multiple tags in a single command:
+* To add a Tag, `TAG` must be non-empty, unique to the tag list, and case-insensitive.
+<br>When adding multiple tags in a single command:
     - The system checks if all tags in your command already exist in the tag list (case-insensitive)
     - If all tags are already present, no edit will occur
     - If at least one tag is new, then only the unique tags will be added to the list
+* If a `TAG` is empty e.g. `t/` all tags will be deleted

 **Examples:**
 <box>